-Note: Under relevant legislation, a superannuation split may result in the member's benefit being reduced by an amount that is higher than the amount transferred to the non-member spouse.
+Note: Under relevant legislation and scheme rules, a superannuation split may result in the member's benefit being reduced by an amount that is higher than the amount transferred to the non-member spouse.

 Step 7A.
-Commencing split pension benefits to the member and associate member (if the member is already receiving a CSS pension-payment phase)
+Commencing split pension benefits to the member and associate member (if the member is already receiving a PSS pension-payment phase)